landonb/git-bump-version-tag/README.md

   git push upstream release "refs/tags/1.2.3"
   ```

-This command adds error and sanity checking, and lets you specify which version
+This command adds error and reality checking, and lets you specify which version
 part to bump, and it'll figure out the remote automatically (or you can specify it).

 Use case: To support rapid development and encourage frequent versioning.